Why We Write

 Why do we write?
 There are as many reasons as there are writers.
-At the Intuitive Writing Project, we write to connect, to think more clearly and feel more deeply, to understand who we are and what we need and value and how we want to lead, to heal our own hearts and find our own answers.
+At the Intuitive Writing Project, we write to connect, to think more clearly and feel more deeply, to understand who we are, what we value and how we want to lead, to heal our hearts and find our own answers.
 This is writing as medicine—and as rocket fuel!

 As humans, we communicate through stories.
 The author Jonathan Gottschall calls us “the storytelling animal,” hard-wired to see the world through a narrative lens.
 In the words of author and AWA* founder, Pat Schneider, whenever we talk with each other, we are “writing stories on the air.”